-Officials: Attackers kill 6 Pakistani troops in southwest
+Officials: Roadside bombs, shootout kill 8 Pakistani troops

+QUETTA, Pakistan (AP) — Separate attacks in Pakistan’s restive southwestern Baluchistan province killed seven troops, officials said Tuesday.
+An eight soldier was killed in a roadside bombing in the country’s northwest.

-QUETTA, Pakistan (AP) — Attackers used a remotely-controlled bomb and assault rifles to ambush a convoy of Pakistani troops assigned to protect an oil and gas facility in the country’s restive southwest, killing six soldiers and wounding four, officials said Tuesday.
+In one of the Baluchistan attacks, gunmen used a remotely-detonated bomb to ambush a convoy of Pakistani troops assigned to protect an oil and gas facility on Monday night.

-According to intelligence and security officials, the attack took place on Monday night in a remote area of Pir Ghaib, a town in southwestern Baluchistan province.
-The officials spoke on condition of anonymity because they were not authorized to talk to reporters.
+The attack, in a remote area of the town of Pir Ghaib, killed six soldiers and wounded four, intelligence and security officials said.
+They spoke on condition of anonymity because they were not authorized to talk to reporters.

 The casualties were brought to a military hospital in Quetta, the capital of impoverished Baluchistan province.

+Pakistan’s military said in a statement the attack happened as troops were returning to camp.
+It said that later a separate incident in Baluchistan, an exchange of fire with militants killed one soldier.

-Hours after the attack, Mureed Baloch, a spokesman for the separatist United Baluch Army, claimed responsibility. for the attack.
+Hours after the first attack, Mureed Baloch, a spokesman for the separatist United Baluch Army, claimed responsibility.
 In a statement, he said the group targeted Pakistani soldiers assigned to protect engineers of an oil and gas facility in the region.

 Earlier this month, another separatist group targeted troops with a roadside bomb in an area of Baluchistan near Iran’s border, killing six soldiers, including an army major.
 Pakistan at the time said the attack happened as troops, assigned to look for smuggling routes and militants, were returning to camp from a mountainous border district in the province.